Force over Distance: Chapter 52

 “Don’t tell me it’s locked,” Young growled.

-“What are you doing in the hall then, lieutenant?”
+“Then what are you doing in the hall, lieutenant?”

 “He’s talking to the AI,” James said.

 Young braced himself against the wall and rode out a wave of confused, profound relief.
-He let it shift and change and pool itself into a lake’s worth of deep unease.
+He let it shift and change and pool into a lake’s worth of unease.

 “Nick Rush and the starship he taught to lie.”
-The scientist stands on a hillside, his hair blown back by a crisp sea breeze, his eyes the color of water and earth, rain and smoked topaz.
+The combination stands on a hillside, its hair blown back by a crisp sea breeze, his eyes the color of water and earth, rain and smoked topaz.
 “Has a bit of a ring; I’ll admit that.”

 “It seemed like a private conversation, sir,” James’s words, halting and uncertain, broke the long silence.